Helping Seniors Embrace Technology

 - Activity Trackers – exercise and frequent physical activity is a great way to help senior adults maintain their endurance, strength, balance and energy.
 Wrist activity trackers can measure metrics like steps taken and encourage daily activity to allow older adults to take control of their health and wellness.

 - Monitoring and Personal Emergency Response Systems – is quite necessary for senior adults aging in place alone.
 This system consists of sensors placed in the most frequently used rooms of the house and can provide information to a long-distance caregiver such as movement patterns, medication usage and more.
 Personal Emergency Response Systems or PERS are lightweight, wireless, mobile devices.
 In the event of an emergency, pressing the button on the device automatically connects the user to a response agent who can identify the senior and their location, contact neighbours or family, dispatch emergency medical services, access a nurse or offer additional assistance.
 This technological advancement provides a simple, convenient and inexpensive way for seniors to stay safe.

 - Home Security Systems and Smart Home Technology – home security systems consists of motion detectors that serve as an important part of a comprehensive home security solution, alerting residents if there’s movement around their home after dark.
 This system works cooperatively with Smart Home Technology are electronic devices such as like LED lighting, smart thermostats, smart door alarms, smart smoke and carbon monoxide detectors and appliances that can be controlled remotely via smartphone, tablet or computer.

 There are many technological options available for adults who want to age in place.
-We at Caring Nurses Home Care Agency in Bel Air MD believe that all it takes is a considerately designed piece of technology to help our elderly loved ones live healthier and happier lives.
+We at Caring Nurses Home Care Agency in Edgewood MD believe that all it takes is a considerately designed piece of technology to help our elderly loved ones live healthier and happier lives.